holmesrichards/nclique/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

 Following description and quickstart are slightly amended from Paassen's README.
+For more on my version and results see this [blog post](https://mathematrec.wordpress.com/2022/08/03/can-you-find-m-n-letter-words-with-nxm-unique-letters/).

 ## Description